foureyes/csci-ua.0479-spring2020-001/slides/db/design-motivation.md

 Typically, insertion anomalies arise from having data from more than one _entity_ in a table...
 {:.fragment}

-Consequently, inserting data about one entity forces the insertion of data from another entity even when that extra data in not needed.
+Consequently, inserting data about one entity forces the insertion of data from another entity even when that extra data is not needed.
 {:.fragment}